 7. Easy Dyslexia Aid

 Easy Dyslexia aid is a helpful addition to the assistive tech market designed for dyslexia.
-It helps to improve spelling and literacy with the help of “OpenDyslexic” fonts and colorful overlays.
+It helps to improve spelling and literacy with the help of “OpenDyslexic” fonts and colourful overlays.

 Kids with dysgraphic often struggle with writing, organizing their thoughts on paper, and other academic activities.
 Easy Dyslexia Aid helps to improve these conditions.
 It serves as a support application within and beyond the classrooms.